burlacenko/burlacenko.github.io/PacMen/README.md

 ## Roadmap of future improvements:

-- [ ] display a more beautiful popup or tooptip message when mouse hovering a PacMan
+- [ ] display a beautiful popup or tooptip message when mouse hovering a PacMan
 - [ ] use new images for up and down movement
 - [ ] accept keyboard arrow inputs
 - [ ] draw a maze
-- [ ] place cookies to be eaten by pac man
+- [ ] place cookies to be eaten by PacMan
-- [ ] bring in the ghosts
+- [ ] bring in some ghosts

 ## MIT License
 Copyright (c) 2021 <em>Burlacenko</em>